Financial-Times/origami-website/_components/compatibility.md

 ## Core & enhanced experiences

-Origami components may present themselves differently depending on the browser they are displayed in.
-This means that browsers fall into two different categories: `core` and `enhanced`.
+`core` and `enhanced` are definitions we have for 'experiences' that we serve to a browser.
+The experience we serve depends on the presence of some features within the browser.

-Generally, older browsers that don't support newer JavaScript features fall under `core`, and we consider most modern browsers `enhanced`.
+Generally, older browsers that don't support newer JavaScript features will get a `core` experience, and modern browsers will get the `enhanced` experience.

-We use a 'cuts the mustard' test to determine which category the browser requesting our components falls into.
+To determine whether or not a browser supports those features, we use a 'cuts the mustard' test.

 ### Cuts the mustard